 If you’re spending hours every night turning from side to side and worrying about how little sleep you’ve managed, you could be seriously damaging your health.

-We all need about eight hours of good quality sleep each night.
+We all need about 7.5 hours of good quality sleep each night.
 This does vary slightly from one person to the next, but if you aim for eight hours you will be close to your natural amount needed.

 There are so many distractions in our lives, and it’s tempting to run through all the days events, and plan for the next day once we’re in bed.